Table of Contents

 PPE and safety equipment is stored in an accessible manner and according to manufacturers’ specifications |

-- PPE include: (hard hats, safety glasses, hearing protection, safety boots, high-visibility vests), specialized (site-specific) PPE, fall protection/travel restraints
+- PPE: basic PPE (hard hats, safety glasses, gloves, face shields, dust masks, respirators, hearing protection, safety boots, high-visibility vests), fall arrest protection, travel restraints, specialized (site specific) PPE

-- outdated or damaged PPE includes: expired hard hats, excessively worn boots, cracked safety glasses
+- outdated or damaged PPE and safety equipment: expired hard hats, excessively worn boots, cracked safety glasses, worn harnesses, old hearing protection

 Knowledge